-Purpose of Buy-Back Number of Shares at January 1 Increase During the Year Decrease During the Year Number of Shares at December 31
+Purpose of Buy-Back Number of Shares at January 1 Increase During the Year Decrease During the Year Number of Shares at December 31 2023 Shares transferred to employees 1,567 (1,567) 2022 Shares transferred to employees 1,567 - - 1,567

-2022

-Shares transferred to employees 1,567 1,567

-2021

-Shares transferred to employees 1,567 - 1,567

-In September 2018, for the purpose of transferring shares to its employees, the Company's board of directors resolved to buy back 2,500 thousand shares of the Company's ordinary shares from the TPEx market from September 14, 2018 to November 13, 2018 with the price interval ranging from NT\$177.80 to NT\$400 per share.
-The Company has bought back 1,567 thousand shares with total cost of NT\$404,238 thousand.
+In September 2018, for the purpose of transferring shares to its employees, the Company's board of directors resolved to buy back 2,500 thousand shares of the Company's ordinary shares from the TPEx market from September 14, 2018 to November 13, 2018, with a price interval ranging from NT\$177.80 to NT\$400 per share.
+The Company has bought back 1,567 thousand shares at a total cost of NT\$404,238 thousand.
+Under the Securities and Exchange Act, shares not transferred within the said time limit shall be deemed not issued by the Company, and amendment registration shall be processed.
+The Company's board of directors resolved to reduce the capital on October 24, 2023, and the effective date of the capital reduction was October 31, 2023.